-- The beauty of this process is that the coffee is brewed by extended contact with water at exactly the right brewing temperature, the temperature is maintained throughout the process, and then the coffee is immediately separated from the grounds.
+- The beauty of this process is that the extended contact between coffee with water at exactly the right brewing temperature, the temperature is maintained throughout the process.
+Then the coffee is immediately separated from the grounds.

-- Any faults in the coffee flavour will also show up, so syphon users tend to gravitate to the best beans they can find.
+- Any faults in the coffee flavour will also show up, so siphon users tend to gravitate to the best beans they can find.
 No other brewer can give the same purity of character and lack of bitterness due to the precise temperature control, since the coffee brews about 2 degrees Celsius below boiling point, without ever actually boiling.

 The Coffee Essentials Royal Balance is a beautiful siphon.
 Not only does it make superbly brewed coffee, but it is also a journey into science and a visual spectacle.
 The design of this coffee maker dates back to the 1830s.

 - The siphon works using gravity and vacuum principles: first, you place ground coffee in the heavy glass brew chamber.

 - Next, you fill the boiler chamber with hot water and place it on the apparatus.
 A tube connects these two chambers.